 The Compensation Committee has engaged the services of Pearl Meyer & Partners, LLC ("Pearl Meyer") as its independent executive compensation consultant.
 Pearl Meyer operates exclusively as a compensation consultant and has more than twenty years of experience as an organization.
 Many of its senior consultants have experience of longer than thirty years.
-It serves a large number of companies and compensation obtained from publicly available sources.
+It serves a large number of companies and compensation committees in the energy industry, and as a result it maintains an extensive compensation database that it uses to supplement information obtained from publicly available sources.
 Certain of the Compensation Committee members have worked with representatives of Pearl Meyer in the past and value the firm's collective knowledge and capabilities, and its ability to develop compensation programs that incentivize executives and align performance with company strategies and stockholders' interests.
 The Compensation Committee selected Pearl Meyer on the basis of its reputation, capabilities and experience.

 Pearl Meyer's current role is to advise the Compensation Committee on matters relating to executive compensation to help guide, develop and implement our executive compensation programs.
 Pearl Meyer reports directly to the Compensation Committee.
 Pearl Meyer may perform work for Forum outside of the scope of its engagement by the Compensation Committee, but the committee reviews and approves all such assignments to ensure that the independence of its compensation consultant is not compromised.
 In 2017, the Company did not pay Pearl Meyer for any services outside the scope of the Compensation Committee's engagement.
 The Compensation Committee regularly reviews the services provided by its outside consultants and believes that Pearl Meyer is independent in providing executive compensation consulting services.
-The Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Act, and by the SEC and the NYSE.
+The Compensation Committee conducted a review of its relationship with Pearl Meyer in 2017 and determined that Pearl Meyer's work for the Compensation Committee did not raise any conflicts of interest, consistent with the guidance provided under the Dodd-Frank Act, and by the SEC and the NYSE.
 In making this determination, the Compensation Committee considered that during 2017: